djhaskin987/udr/README.md

 # Motivation

 I got really tired of seeing how often this problem was re-solved over and over every time a new programming language came out, and every time a new package manager was born.
 Further, some of those things only created an (often self-described) half-done solution, something that *sort of* resolved dependencies, but didn't really.
-I've also been in situations where I'm solving a problem as a build engineer and I just need a generic dependency resolver.
-So I am building this so that I can use it in my career.
+I've also been in situations where I'm solving a problem as a DevOps engineer and I just need a generic dependency resolver that I can use in a specific environment.
+I started building this so that I can use it in my career and I hope it may be helpful to others, too.

+# Philosophy

+Ultimately, I want a dependency resolver that just *works*.
+Taking cues from the coded package repository, the core resolver will find the first solution available using the most "preferred" packages first as returned by the repository.
+The resolver may sacrifice speed for correctness, but generally a few seconds longer in a build is far better than a failed dependency resolution.

 ## Why C++?

-I seriously considered writing this in a higher-level language than C++ to write this, especially since its intended audience is build and DevOps engineers.
-However, even considering the audience, C++ has some serious
+I seriously considered writing this in a language higher-level C++, especially since it doesn't need to be lightning fast or multi-threaded, and others who might be interested in developing a DevOps tool would probably prefer a higher level language.
+However, for DevOps engineers, the intended users of the tool, writing the tool in C++ has some serious advantages:
-advantages:

-1) The library would then have absolutely *no* need for dependencies.
+1) The library would then have little need for dependencies.
 Just install the package and go.
 No interpreter, virtual machine, or 3rd party library needed.
 2) The possibility of having bindings from my library into other